cbcrc/koco-modaler/README.md

         title: string       // defines the title of the modal when displaying.
         isBower: boolean    // defines if the component comes from bower, a default bower path will be used.
         basePath: string    // the base path to be use to find the component.
 It has to be the root of the default files (see below).
-        htmlOnly: boolean   // when creating a modal, it is possible that there would be no JavaScript linked to this dialog, it will assume so and load the html file using the naming convention (see below).
+        htmlOnly: boolean   // when creating a modal, it is possible that there would be no JavaScript linked to this modal, it will assume so and load the html file using the naming convention (see below).
     }

 ## Creating a modal component